opencog/link-grammar/README.md

 The bottom of the display is a listing of the "disjuncts" used for each word.
-The disjuncts are simply a list of the connectors that werre employed to form the links.
-They are particularly intersting because they serve as an extremely fine-grained form of a "part of speech".
+The disjuncts are simply a list of the connectors that were employed to form the links.
+They are particularly interesting because they serve as an extremely fine-grained form of a "part of speech".
 This, for example: the disjunct `S- O+` indicates a transitive verb: its a verb that takes both a subject and an object.